How Research is Funded in NZ

 Funding for animal-free research in other countries

 Other countries are investing millions of dollars into animal-free research.
-For example:

 • The New South Wales Government of Australia launched a 7 million AUD (7.6NZD) fund targeting animals used in science.
 4.5 million AUD will be directed towards replacing and reducing the use of animals in science, while the remaining 2.5 million AUD will go towards existing animals needing to be rehomed.18